 Abandoned and derelict vessels (ADVs) and other large marine debris items can cause many problems in marine environments.
 They can harm or displace valuable habitats such as intertidal marsh, oyster reefs, and sand and mud flats, as well as restrict access to these habitats for marine species.
 ADVs can also pose a hazard to navigation, and some vessels may be abandoned with fuel or oil still onboard, creating the potential for hazardous materials to be released into the marine environment.

-This project is working to improve the habitat and access in Galveston Bay (including its sub-bays and tributaries) by removing marine debris from this area.
-By removing this debris, including large items such as ADVs, this project is working to enhance marsh and open water habitats for fisheries production, improve water flow and circulation, allow safer access to open water areas for boaters and anglers, and improve the Bay’s appearance for all citizens.
+This project worked to improve the habitat and access in Galveston Bay (including its sub-bays and tributaries) by removing marine debris from this area.
+By removing this debris, including large items such as ADVs, this project enhanced marsh and open water habitats for fisheries production, improved water flow and circulation, allowed safer access to open water areas for boaters and anglers, and improved the Bay’s appearance for all citizens.